-Never water during the hottest part of the day – choose an early morning or evening when there is little wind.
+Never water during the hottest part of the day.
+Instead, choose an early morning or evening when there is little wind.

-If you water during hot weather, the moisture evaporates out from the soil before the plants have had a chance to use it, and wind can blow water from sprinklers off course.
+If you water during hot weather, the moisture evaporates out from the soil before the plants have had a chance to use it.
+Windy conditions mean the wind can blow water from sprinklers off course.

 You can even save water by choosing certain plants and lawn types.

-If you are new to gardening, or starting afresh in a new garden, then you can also aim to choose drought-resistant plants, such as Jasminum Officinale, that will need less frequent watering.
+If you are new to gardening, or starting afresh in a new garden, then you can also aim to choose drought-resistant plants.
+For example, lavender will need less frequent watering.

 Your local garden centre will be happy to advise you about these, or you can look online.

-If you are on sandy, dry soil and laying or sowing a new lawn this year, then choose drought tolerant grass mixes that can withstand longer dry spells without turning brown.
+If you have sandy, dry soil and laying or sowing a new lawn this year, choose drought tolerant grass mixes that can withstand longer dry spells without turning brown.

 Keeping water from evaporating quickly from the soil will mean your plants need less frequent watering.

-Using a protective mulch over your beds and borders is a fantastic way to retain moisture at the same time as improving the quality of your soil.
-Biodegradable mulches such as organic compost and bark chips can be spread thickly over bare soil to reduce water evaporation, insulate over winter and even help to supress weeds.
+Using a protective mulch over your beds and borders is a fantastic way to retain moisture.
+It’ll also improve the quality of your soil.
+Biodegradable mulches such as organic compost and bark chips can be spread thickly over bare soil to reduce water evaporation, insulate over winter and even help to suppress weeds.

-Non-biodegradable mulches such as slate chips have the same effect, and can help to add a very finished look to your garden – although they won’t change the quality of the soil.
+Non-biodegradable mulches such as slate chips have the same effect.
+They can help to add a very finished look to your garden.
+Although, they won’t change the quality of the soil.

 Using a drip irrigation system or a porous hose reduces excess water evaporation, as it supplies water straight to plant roots, so these are the best kinds to buy if you are thinking of investing in one.